How to Apply: International Graduate Students

 NYIT GMAT Codes

-- Proof of English proficiency (TOEFL, IELTS, or PTE scores).
+- Proof of English proficiency (TOEFL, IELTS, PTE, or Duolingo English Test scores).

 Transcripts: Translation and EvaluationMore

-If your transcripts are in a language other than English, you must submit an official English translation through one of the following:
+Possible transfer credit will be determined upon admission to New York Institute of Technology and receipt of the course-by-course evaluation.
+If your transcripts are in a language other than English, you must submit an official English translation.

 - World Education Services (WES)